 HPD Section 8 voucher holders facing rent hardships due to drops in income should email DTRAI@hpd.nyc.gov or fax at 212-863-5299.

-Customer Contact Centers (CCCs) in the Bronx 478 East Fordham Road) and Brooklyn (787 Atlantic) are currently closed to the public through March 20.
+Customer Contact Centers (CCCs) in the Bronx 478 East Fordham Road) and Brooklyn (787 Atlantic) are currently closed to the public until further notice.
+All in-person public meetings and events at NYCHA offices and developments are postponed or moved to web/telephone until further notice.

 At this time, NYCHA Section 8 is scheduling new inspections.
 A NYCHA representative told us that a few scheduled inspections have been cancelled or postponed, but if that happens to you, they would notify you directly and reschedule.